Rod Keller

-Major General Rodney Frederick Leopold Keller CBE (2 October 1900 – 21 June 1954) was a notable Canadian Army officer who rose to divisional-level command in the Second World War.
+Major General Rodney Frederick Leopold Keller CBE (2 October 1900 – 21 June 1954) was a Canadian Army officer who rose to divisional-level command in the Second World War.
 He commanded the 3rd Canadian Infantry Division which was assigned to take Juno Beach during the D-Day invasion.

 Background

-Rod Keller entered the Royal Military College in Kingston, Ontario, in the last years of the First World War.
-Upon graduating, he joined the Princess Patricia's Canadian Light Infantry, one of the regiments of the Canadian Permanent Force.
+Rod Keller was born in England and moved to Kelowna, British Columbia around 1902.
+Keller left BC and entered the Royal Military College in Kingston, Ontario, in the last years of the First World War.
+Upon graduating, he joined the Princess Patricia's Canadian Light Infantry, one of the regiments of the Canadian Permanent Force, the full-time professional army.
 Like many other promising Canadian officers of that era, he attended Staff College, Camberley in England.